Ratio of Debt-to-Income

-The second number is what percent of your gross income every month which can be applied to housing expenses and recurring debt together.
+The second number in the ratio is the maximum percentage of your gross monthly income that should be applied to housing costs and recurring debt together.
 Recurring debt includes things like auto loans, child support and monthly credit card payments.

 28/36 (Conventional)